openai/openai-python/README.md

 from aiohttp import ClientSession

 openai.aiosession.set(ClientSession())
-# At the end of your program, close the http session
+# At the end of your program, close the http session.
 await openai.aiosession.get().close()
 ```